antonvsdata/r_intro/README.md

 This repository contains materials used in an introductory level R course at university of Eastern Finland.
 For now, all the material here is written in Finnish.

+This work is dual-licensed with MIT-license and Creative Commons By Attribution 4.0 license.
+You can choose between one of them if you use this work.

 # Tämä materiaali on vahnentunut

 Tämä versio materiaalista on vanhentunut, eikä tätä repositorya päivitetä aktiivisesti.
 Itä-Suomen yliopiston R-kieli -kurssin lukuvuodelle 2021-22 päivitetty luentomoniste löytyy osoitteesta http://www.tinyurl.com/rkurssi ja sen lähdekoodi osoitteesta https://github.com/jukop/r_intro.